 For better data collecting, it needs the consumer to wear the devices for a long time.
 A small, portable and comfortable device, which can continuously be working on the whole day, is much more convenient for people to use in their daily life.
-Other lOT things, for example, the smart home sensors, are also facing similar needs as wearable devices.
+Other loT things, for example, the smart home sensors, are also facing similar needs as wearable devices.

 In the foreseeable future, the wearable battery will still keep its role as the main source of power for portable devices.
 In particular, in order to minimize energy waste caused by billions of devices, rechargeable batteries will be the priority choice.

-Obviously, a strong, safe and powerful rechargeable battery becomes more and more important in the consumer electronics industry.
+Obviously, a strong, safe, and powerful rechargeable battery becomes more and more important in the consumer electronics industry.

-Size, weight and comfortable feeling, are three important factors of a wearable device, considering a long time wearing.
+Size, weight, and comfortable feeling are three important factors of a wearable device, considering a long time wearing.
 In proportion, batteries for these devices are also as small as possible but keep the capacity.
-According to the researches from IDC(International Data Corporation) and GMI(Global market index), the working time is first consideration factor for consumers to purchase portable products.
+According to the researches from IDC(International Data Corporation) and GMI(Global market index), working time is the first consideration factor for consumers to purchase portable products.
 A long battery life with high capacity is important to help products win consumers’ confidence.

 High energy density is one of their advantages.
 It allows engineers to choose smaller and lighter batteries but get a longer working time.
-Comparing to NiMH or NiCd (1.2V), the normal voltage of LiPO is 3.7V, which means we use fewer battery cells to meet the same voltage requirement.
+Comparing to NiMH battery or NiCd (1.2V), the normal voltage of LiPO is 3.7V, which means we use fewer battery cells to meet the same voltage requirement.

 - Small, light, long battery life, high energy density

-- Higher working-voltage means fewer calls and smaller systems are required
+- Higher working voltage means fewer calls and smaller systems are required

 - Slower self-discharge: less charge time, ready to be used anytime

-How to charging rechargeable batteries in safe
+How to charging rechargeable batteries in a safe?

-A constant current (CC), constant voltage (CV) charging process are needed for the safer battery using.
+A constant current (CC), constant voltage (CV) charging process are needed for safer battery using.
 In the charging process, the battery is firstly charged at a constant current until a set voltage is reached.
 Secondly, the charging circuit switches to a constant voltage mode, providing the necessary current to maintain the set voltage.

 In order to get the best charging methods, we need to choose the constant current level and voltage level carefully.
 Charging at a higher voltage can increase battery capacity.
 If the voltage is too high, it may cause the battery overstressed or overcharged, resulting in permanent damage, instability, and danger.
-Higher charging current can speed up charging time but at the expense of reduced battery capacity.
+A higher charging current can speed up charging time but at the expense of reduced battery capacity.
 A 30% reduction in charging current can increase the quantity of electric charge up to 10%.

 Therefore, the charging current is usually set to half of the battery capacity (the maximum current that the battery can continuously work for one hour), and the voltage is set to 4.2 V per cell.
 However, using a slightly smaller charging current and voltage can slow down the battery’s aging, increasing charging cycles and power storage.

-Safe, convenient and reliable LiPO battery for wearable devices
+Safe, convenient, and reliable LiPO battery for wearable devices

 Satisfying the design limitation, supporting a long working time at the same time, Grepow‘s LiPO batteries may be a good choice for product engineers, to design flexibility and get more functions.
 At least, you don’t have to worry about the capacity.